Last modified: Dec. 5, 2024, 2:42 p.m.

 Native

-An unmistakable large species with a whitish to pale yellow ground color and black "tiger" stripes crossing the wings.
-On the outer edge of the hindwing there are some blue lunules, the inner one topped with orange, and the hindwings have a pair of long conspicuous tails.
-Wing lenght: 32-39 mm.
+Wing lenght 32-39 mm.
+It is an unmistakable large species with a whitish to pale yellow ground color and black "tiger" stripes crossing the wings.
+On the outer edge of the hindwing, there are some blue lunules, the inner one topped with orange, and the hindwings have a pair of long conspicuous tails.

 Eggs are laid singly, mainly on the upperside of the leaves of the larval foodplant.
 The eggs are relatively large, pale and spherical.